-- 1) To release the inverter from the power supply when the fault occurs or when the drive is not functioning (e.g. emergency stop operation). - 2) To prevent any accident due to an automatic restart at restoration of power after an inverter stop made by a power failure 3) To separate the inverter from the power supply to ensure safe maintenance and inspection work - If using an MC for emergency stop during operation, select an MC regarding the inverter input side current as JEM1038-AC-3 class rated current.
+- 1)To release the inverter from the power supply when the fault occurs or when the drive is not functioning (e.g. emergency stop operation). - 2) To prevent any accident due to an automatic restart at restoration of power after an inverter stop made by a power failure - 3)To separate the inverter from the power supply to ensure safe maintenance and inspection work The inverter's input side MC is used for the above purpose, select class JEM1038-AC3MC for the inverter input side current when making an emergency stop during normal operation.

-Since repeated in the current at power ON will shorten the life of the converter circuit (switching life is 1,000,000 times), frequent starts/stops must be avoided.
+Since repeated inrush current at power ON will shorten the life of the converter circuit (switching life is 100 million times (about 500,000 times for the 200V class 37K or higher)), frequent starts/stops must be avoided.
 Turn ON/OFF the inverter start controlling terminals (STF, STR) to run/stop the inverter.